Jacob Emery, Ph.D.

 The other project is an attempt to elaborate a materialist conception of the mise-en-abyme, or text within the text, as a mechanism by which we recognize the work of art as distinct from other kinds of work—that is, the larger work of economic production that frames the artwork, and which the artwork models in miniature.

 - "Sigizmund Krzhizhanovsky and Russia's Belated Modernism."
-Forthcoming in Iowa Review.
+Iowa Review Forum on Literature and Translation, 2012.

 - “Art Is Inoculation: The Infectious Imagination of Leo Tolstoy.”
 Russian Review, October 2011.

 - "Art of the Industrial Trace."
 New Left Review, September-October 2011.

 - “The Land of Milk and Money: Communal Kitchens and Collactaneous Kinship in the Soviet 1920s.”
 (M)Otherhood as Allegory, edited Lisa Bernstein and Pamela Goco.
 Cambridge, UK: Cambridge Scholar's Press, 2009.